-Prescribed Bodies Corporate (PBCs) have the capacity to manage their responsibilities effectively.

-Benefit target Progress COAG target 20 registered PBCs adhering to / The target was achieved in 2011 and Effective governance underpins all complying with legislation by maintained throughout 2011 - 2012 six COAG targets for Closing the Gap 30 June 2011. and 2012 - 2013. in Indigenous Disadvantage.
+Short-term benefit description Prescribed Bodies Corporate (PBCs) have the capacity to manage their responsibilities effectively.
+Benefit target Progress COAG target 20 registered PBCs adhering to / complying with legislation by 30 June 2011.
+The target was achieved in 2011 and maintained throughout 2011 - 2012 and 2012 - 2013.
+Effective governance underpins all six COAG targets for Closing the Gap in Indigenous Disadvantage.